TradeSgnl Logo

 When setting up your alert messages, you can include various parameters to customize how trades are executed by your TradeSgnl EA.
 Here's a guide to the most common parameters and how to use them.

-Using Custom Alert Inputs
+How Alert Inputs Work

 Custom alert inputs in TradingView strategy settings